Nolan Jones Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.

-- The Giants' 4.00 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have a 4.00 team ERA that ranks 11th among all league pitching staffs.

-- The Giants are sending Stripling (0-2) to the mound for his seventh start of the season.
-He is 0-2 with a 6.51 ERA and 31 strikeouts in 37 1/3 innings pitched.

-- His most recent appearance was on Sunday against the New York Mets, when the right-hander tossed two scoreless innings without giving up a hit.
+- His last appearance was on Tuesday against the Seattle Mariners, when the righty tossed 6 2/3 innings, surrendering two earned runs while giving up seven hits.

-- The 33-year-old has put up an ERA of 6.51, with 7.5 strikeouts per nine innings, in 11 games this season.
-Opponents have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.